Examples of Remote Patient Monitoring: 9 Top Patient Applications

 4. Weight measurement for obesity

 Our final example of cardiology remote patient monitoring also involves measuring and monitoring weight.
-Obesity is one of the most significant health problems for Americans, with more than 42% of the population considered obese in 2017–2018.
+Obesity is one of the most significant health problems for Americans, with about 42% of the U.S. population considered obese in 2017–2020.
 Health problems linked to being overweight and obesity include high blood pressure and heart disease as well as type 2 diabetes, strokes, and some forms of cancer.
-"An increase in body fat can directly contribute to heart disease through atrial enlargement, ventricular enlargement, and atherosclerosis," states Dr. Harold Bays in a Cardiology Magazine article.
-The article also notes that increased body fat indirectly contributes to heart disease in a number of ways.

-The good news is that obesity is treatable and reversible, and doing so can deliver a wide range of health benefits that include decreasing serious health risks, reducing cholesterol levels, and addressing sleep apnea.
+The good news is that obesity is treatable and reversible, and doing so can deliver numerous health benefits that include decreasing serious health risks, reducing cholesterol levels, and addressing sleep apnea.
 With ongoing, remote monitoring of a patient's obesity, cardiologists can provide better and more targeted advice for changes that can help stabilize or decrease weight.

 Pulmonology Remote Patient Monitoring

-There are two examples of remote patient monitoring frequently offered by pulmonologists and a third example encompassing multiple conditions.
+Continuing through our list of nine top patient applications for remote patient monitoring, there are three examples of remote patient monitoring frequently offered by pulmonologists and a third example encompassing multiple conditions.

 1. COPD management

 Chronic obstructive pulmonary disease (COPD) is the third leading cause of death by disease in the United States.
-The disease has been diagnosed in about 16 million Americans, and it is believed that millions more are not aware they have COPD.
+The disease affects about 12 million Americans, and it is believed that millions more are not aware they have COPD.
+The disease accounts for millions of emergency department visits.

 COPD may be incurable, but it is manageable and treatable.
 To do so, pulmonologists work with patients to develop a plan that combines medications, oxygen therapy, rehabilitation, and support.
-With remote patient monitoring, pulmonologists gain the ability to perform effectively and timely oversight of COPD.
-This leads to improvements in decision support and patient adherence to guidance and recommendations.
+With remote patient monitoring, pulmonologists can perform effective and timely oversight of COPD.
+For example, a connected pulse oximeter can enable remote monitoring of blood oxygen levels.
+Such monitoring leads to improvements in decision support and patient adherence to guidance and recommendations.

 2. Asthma management

-Statistics show that about 8% of all adults have asthma.
+Statistics show that more than 27 million U.S. adults — or about 8% — have asthma.
 While asthma remains incurable, it's highly treatable.
-Pulmonologists can work with patients to develop an effective management plan that combines exercise, ways to avoid triggers, medications, and other strategies, including remote patient monitoring.
-On the rise among asthma patients, the usage of an electronic respiratory monitor is increasingly serving to support asthma patients and help optimize asthma management.
-And with good reason: Studies indicate that ongoing monitoring of interventions have been directly linked to better asthma control, more symptom-free days, and decreased need for rescue medication.
+Pulmonologists can work with patients to develop a management plan that combines exercise, avoiding triggers, medications, and other strategies, including remote patient monitoring.
+On the rise among asthma patients, the use of an electronic respiratory monitor is serving to support asthma patients and help optimize asthma management.
+And with good reason: Studies indicate that ongoing monitoring of interventions is linked to better asthma control, more symptom-free days, and decreased need for rescue medication.

 3. Other respiratory disease management

-Pulmonologists are largely leveraging RPM to support COPD and asthma patients, but we are beginning to see an uptick in remote support for patients with cystic fibrosis (CF), bronchiectasis, and other respiratory diseases.
-It is apparent that as pulmonologists and their patients further embrace RPM, the number of patients with varying diseases who benefit from these virtual services will steadily increase.
+Pulmonologists are largely leveraging RPM to support COPD and asthma patients, but there has been an increase in remote support for patients with cystic fibrosis (CF), bronchiectasis, and other respiratory diseases.
+As pulmonologists and their patients further embrace RPM, the number of patients with varying diseases who benefit from the use of connected health monitoring devices will steadily increase.

 Endocrinology Remote Patient Monitoring

-Within endocrinology, let's examine two common examples of remote patient monitoring.
+For our final top patient applications for remote patient monitoring, let's look at two common examples of endocrinology remote patient monitoring.

 1. Glucose monitoring

-The American Diabetes Association reports that in 2018, more than 34 million Americans, or roughly 10.5% of the population, had diabetes and more than 1.5 million Americans are diagnosed with diabetes annually.
-Like other diseases discussed in this blog, diabetes is chronic and incurable, but there are several ways to reduce the impact of diabetes on a patient's life, including weight loss, positive diet changes, and engaging in an active lifestyle.
+The American Diabetes Association reports that in 2021, more than 38 million Americans, or close to 12% of the population, had diabetes, and more than 1.2 million Americans are diagnosed with diabetes annually.
+Like other diseases discussed in this piece, diabetes is chronic and incurable, but there are several ways to reduce the impact of the disease on a patient's life, including weight loss, positive diet changes, and engaging in an active lifestyle.

-Pivotal to managing diabetes and preventing complications is blood sugar testing.
-Such testing not only serves to identify when blood sugar levels are high or low but also helps with diabetes medication management, evaluation of the effects from changes to diet and exercise, and tracking progress toward treatment goals.
+Blood sugar testing is essential to better managing diabetes and preventing complications.
+Such testing not only serves to identify when blood sugar levels are high or low, but it also helps with diabetes medication management, evaluation of the effects from changes to diet and exercise, and tracking progress toward treatment goals.

-For some diabetes patients, blood sugar testing is recommended periodically up to a few times a day.
-Such patients are increasingly receiving remote support for their diabetes management via the usage of a blood glucose meter.
-When patients test their blood sugar using this glucose monitoring device, endocrinologists receive the data captured and can, if the information warrants it, make changes to a medication regimen and provide recommendations to improve management.
-Evidence shows that RPM is effective in controlling HbA1c levels in people with type 2 diabetes
+For some diabetes patients, blood sugar testing is recommended periodically up to a few times daily.
+These patients are increasingly receiving remote support for their diabetes management via a blood glucose meter.
+When patients test their blood sugar using this glucose monitoring device, endocrinologists receive the health data captured.
+If the information warrants it, these practitioners can make changes to a medication regimen and provide recommendations to improve management.
+Evidence shows that RPM is effective in controlling HbA1c levels in people with type 2 diabetes.

 2. Continuous Glucose Monitoring

-For people with diabetes, mainly those with type 1 diabetes, ongoing measurement of blood sugar levels may be advisable to detect noteworthy changes in blood sugar levels in near real-time and reveal sugar level highs and lows that fingerstick testing alone may not be able to identify.
+For people with diabetes, mainly those with type 1 diabetes, ongoing measurement of blood sugar levels may be recommended to detect noteworthy changes in blood sugar levels in near real-time and reveal sugar level highs and lows that fingerstick testing alone may not identify.
 To perform ongoing measurement, patients are provided a continuous glucose monitoring system, often referred to as a CGM.
-To use a CGM, a small sensor is attached to the abdomen that includes a cannula which penetrates the skin and performs the "continuous measurement" around the clock (there's a few-minute interval between readings).
-The data captured is then sent to a device.
-If it's an RPM device, the equipment then transmits the information to the prescribing practice for review within the remote patient monitoring system
+To use a CGM, a small sensor is attached to the abdomen that includes a cannula.
+The cannula penetrates the skin and performs the "continuous measurement" around the clock (there's a few-minute interval between readings).
+The health data captured is then sent to a device.
+If it's an RPM device, the equipment transmits the information to the prescribing practice for review within the remote patient monitoring system.

 As with remote, non-continuous glucose monitoring, remote CGM provides endocrinologists with their patient's blood sugar readings — and most importantly, any that raise red flags (i.e., glucose levels too high or low).
 CGM can help improve diabetes management and treatment decisions as it provides a clearer picture of a patient's blood sugar levels and their movement.

-If you treat patients with any of the diseases discussed above and think your patients would benefit from remote patient monitoring, the next step is to find an RPM system that will best meet your and their needs.
-To help with your research and narrowing down your options, read our blog on choosing an RPM system.
+Do you treat patients with any of the diseases discussed above and think your patients would benefit from remote patient monitoring?
+The next step is to find an RPM system that will meet your and their needs.
+We invite you to schedule a live demo of Prevounce.
+The Prevounce platform and support from our RPM experts function as a partner that can guide you through the remote patient monitoring process and help you identify the equipment and software that best meets your patients' and organization's needs.